-The ISL1209 can operate independently or in conjunction with a microcontroller for low power operation modes or in battery backup modes.
+The ISL1219 can operate independently or in conjunction with a microcontroller for low power operation modes or in battery backup modes.

-The event detection circuits operate in either main V{DD} power or battery backup mode.
+The event detection and time stamp circuits operate in either main $V{\mbox{\scriptsize DD}}$ power or battery backup mode.

-intersil FN6109.4 October 17, 2006 Users have the option to connect EVIN (see EVINEB bit) to an internal pull up current source that operates at $1\mu A$ (always on mode).
+Users have the option to connect EVIN (see EVINEB bit) to an internal pull-up current source that operates at $1\mu$ A (always on mode), which can drop to 400nA in battery backup mode.
 User selectable event sampling modes are also available which will effectively reduce power consumption with 1/4-Hz, 1-Hz and 2-Hz sample detection rates.
-The EVIN input is pulsed ON/OFF when in sampling mode for power savings advantages (See tables below).
+The EVIN input is pulsed ON/OFF when in sampling mode for power savings advantages ( Tables 1, 2, 3, and 4).